 EVEN IF THE APPLICABLE LAW PROVIDES OTHERWISE, GUEST AGREES THAT ANY LAWSUIT AGAINST CARRIER WHATSOEVER SHALL BE LITIGATED BY GUEST INDIVIDUALLY AND NOT AS A MEMBER OF ANY CLASS OR AS PART OF A CLASS ACTION, AND GUEST EXPRESSLY AGREES TO WAIVE ANY RIGHT, ENTITLEMENT AND/OR LAW ALLOWING GUEST TO PARTICIPATE IN A CLASS ACTION.
 EVEN IF THE APPLICABLE LAW PROVIDES OTHERWISE, GUESTS AGREES THAT ANY ARBITRATION OR LAWSUIT AGAINST CARRIER, VESSEL OR TRANSPORT WHATSOEVER SHALL BE LITIGATED BY GUESTS INDIVIDUALLY AND NOT AS A MEMBER OF ANY CLASS OR AS PART OF A CLASS OR REPRESENTATIVE ACTION, AND GUESTS EXPRESSLY AGREES TO WAIVE ANY LAW ENTITLING GUESTS TO PARTICIPATE IN A CLASS ACTION.
 IF YOUR CLAIM IS SUBJECT TO ARBITRATION, THE ARBITRATOR SHALL HAVE NO AUTHORITY TO ARBITRATE CLAIMS ON A CLASS ACTION BASIS.
 YOU AGREE THAT THIS SECTION SHALL NOT BE SEVERABLE UNDER ANY CIRCUMSTANCES FROM THE ARBITRATION CLAUSE SET FORTH IN THIS CONTRACT, AND IF FOR ANY REASON THIS CLASS ACTION WAIVER IS UNENFORCEABLE AS TO ANY PARTICULAR CLAIM, THEN AND ONLY THEN SUCH CLAIM SHALL NOT BE SUBJECT TO ARBITRATION.

-18.2.
+20.2.
 The Carrier and the Master each reserves the right, without liability whatsoever, to refuse passage, disembark at any port, quarantine, alter or cancel any activities of, deny service of alcohol to, restrain or confine to a cabin or any other area, any Guest whose physical or mental condition, or behavior, or the physical or mental condition or behavior of any person in the care of Guest, is considered in the sole opinion of the Master and/or the doctor on board to constitute a risk to the Guest’s own health, safety, welfare, comfort, enjoyment or well-being, or that of any other Guest, crew member or person, or fails to abide by Carrier’s COVID-19 Policies and Procedures (as described in Section 7 above or on Carrier’s website at www.virginvoyages.com) or is in violation of any provision of this Agreement, or to the safety of the Vessel.
 Unruly, abusive or aggressive behavior toward other Guests or crew will not be tolerated and may be grounds for disembarkation as well.

-18.3.
-Carrier may refuse to transport or may disembark at any port any Guest with a criminal background or any Guest who may be suffering from contagious or infectious disease, ill health, or whose presence in the opinion of the Master may be detrimental to the comfort or safety of any other Guest, crew member or person, or who, in the Master's opinion, might be excluded from landing at destination by immigration or other governmental authorities.
+20.3.
+Carrier may refuse to transport or may disembark at any port any Guest with a criminal background or any Guest who may be suffering from contagious or infectious disease, ill health, immigration or other governmental authorities.

-18.5.
-Carrier has a “zero tolerance” policy toward any illegal activity or behavior by Guests or crew aboard.
+20.5.
+Carrier has a “zero tolerance” policy toward any illegal activity or behavior by Guests aboard.
 Guest agrees to comply with this policy and further acknowledges that it is Carrier’s policy to report incidents of illegal activity or behavior to the appropriate law enforcement authorities.

-18.6.
+20.6.
 Guest is placed on notice that cameras are positioned throughout the Vessel, and operate to monitor the Vessel for safety and security purposes.
 Thermographs may be added should a public health threat arise.
 Facial recognition software may be used in the Vessel’s camera system.
-See Section 20 for more information.
+See Section 22 for more information.

-20.1.
+22.1.
 The Carrier operates CCTV cameras on board the Vessel and Guest hereby consents to Guest’s image and voice being recorded by Carrier’s CCTV system and body cameras, and such data being retained by Carrier.